 Andalucía: a place where the sounds of guitar and flamenco still resonate, a region where the corrida (bull fighting) agitates the spirits and where the numerous religious fiestas and the Semana Santa celebrations create a never ending vibrant atmosphere.

 But behind these clichés lies a lesser known Andalucía.
-In the provinces of Cádiz and Málaga, deep within the valleys or high perched on a mountain top lie the numerous white villages of Andalucía, hidden from the madness of the coast!
+In the provinces of Cádiz and Málaga, deep within the valleys or high perched on a mountain top lie the numerous white villages of Andalucía, aka “pueblos blancos”, hidden from the madness of the coast!
 This is the Andalucía I love, the place I return to over and over again!
 This is the place where I decided to study Spanish and the place that I chose to volunteer at a boutique hotel.
-I have visited most of these villages on several occasions, but there are a few that hold a special place in my heart!
+I have visited most of the white villages in Andalucia on several occasions, but there are a few that hold a special place in my heart!

 1. Zahara de la Sierra